-Appendix Table D-11 provides SRS liquid radionuclide releases for 2020.
+Appendix Table D-11 provides SRS liquid radionuclide releases for 2021.
 These releases include direct releases plus the shallow groundwater migration (as Section 5.4.3 discusses) of radioactivity from SRS seepage basins and the Solid Waste Disposal Facility (SWDF).
 Table 5-4 summarizes the liquid effluent releases of radioactive materials.
-The direct releases (including migration) of tritium increased by 22.4% (from 424 Ci in 2019 to 519 Ci).
+The direct releases (including migration) of tritium decreased by 7% (from 519 Ci in 2020 to 483 Ci in 2021).
+Beginning in January 2021, outfall G-010 transitioned to the Radiological Liquid Effluent Program, which requires monthly radioactive release monitoring and reporting.